These docs are under active development.

 Field Type Description

 name string The virtual name being provided.
-MUST conform to §2.1.
+MUST conform to the virtual-name grammar (§2.1).

 version string OPTIONAL.
 A version string per §2.2 expressing the version of the virtual capability provided.
+The Peios revision MAY be omitted (e.g. 3.0): a provides version is a capability level, not a packaging iteration, and is parsed revision-relaxed like a constraint operand (§2.2.8).
 If absent, the entry provides any version of the virtual name.

 A virtual name in the namespace of real package names MAY be provided.
 When a real package name and a virtual name collide, both are valid satisfiers of dependencies on that name.